Golen Village Targeted

 "… That's helpful."

 … She looks surprised.
-Did she think I was the kind of Dungeon Master who would invite them to work without even guaranteeing their livelihood?
+Did she really think I'd recruit them without guaranteeing their livelihood?

 "I was just surprised that a Golem understands the concept of eating."